KAVE

 KAVE (88.5 FM) is a radio station rebroadcasting the variety format of KRVM-FM in Eugene, Oregon, serving the community of Oakridge, Oregon, United States.
 The station is owned and licensed by Lane County School District 4J.

 History

 The station went on the air as KMKR on February 23, 2004.
-On November 15, 2006, the station changed its call sign to the current KAVE.
+On November 15, 2006, the station changed its call sign to KAVE.